sumin3/AirBnB_clone/README.md

 ## Coding style
 - All python files are interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3) and use the [PEP 8 style (version 1.7.*)](https://github.com/PyCQA/pycodestyle) for checking coding style
-- All text files are executable with exactly two lines long and are tested on Ubuntu 14.04 LTS
-- All C files are compiled on Ubuntu 14.04 LTS and using [Betty Style](https://github.com/holbertonschool/Betty) for checking coding and documentation styles.

 ## Getting started
 To use, first download this repository into your local machine by issuing the following command in your local terminal.